Previously added items:

 Active expression of the Cas9 endonuclease is a critical requirement for efficient gene editing.
 The Edit-R portfolio of Cas9 nuclease expression vectors includes six SMARTchoice constitutive promoter options or an inducible format, providing the flexibility to select an optimal system for robust expression and maximal cleavage efficiency when Edit-R guide RNAs are introduced into the cell.

-The Edit-R Cas9 nuclease expression vectors incorporate a human codon-optimized version of the Streptococcus pyogenes Type II Cas9 (formerly csn1) gene.
-The activity of any given promoter controlling the transcription of Cas9 nuclease can differ greatly from one biological context to another, resulting in variable Cas9 expression levels and thus varying levels of DNA cleavage.
-Vector-based Edit-R Cas9 Nuclease products are offered with up to six different, well-characterized constitutive cellular promoters so you can choose an optimal promoter for your cells (Table 1).
-Edit-R Cas9 Nuclease is also available with an inducible promoter format, thus permitting you to control the timing of the expression of Cas9, which may be a critical component to a successful experiment.
+Promoter activity, and resultant Cas9 expression, can vary with cell type; therefore vector-based Edit-R Cas9 Nuclease products are offered with six different, well-characterized, constitutive cellular promoters so you can choose an optimal promoter for your cells (Table 1).
+Edit-R Cas9 Nuclease is also available with an inducible promoter, permitting you to control the timing of the expression of Cas9, which may be a critical component to a successful experiment.

-Non-lentiviral vectors provided as endotoxin-free purified DNA for direct co-transfection with Edit-R synthetic crRNA and tracrRNA.
+Non-lentiviral vectors provided as endotoxin-free purified DNA for direct co-transfection with Edit-R synthetic single guide RNA or crRNA and tracrRNA.

 Purified lentiviral particles or plasmid DNA for generation of stable Cas9 nuclease-expressing cell populations.
 Constitutive or inducible promoter options are available.